incountry/sdk-java/README.md

 You can set current cipher implementation via a constructor of `CryptoProvider`.
 Such cipher will be used for encryption.

-If none of the custom implementations of `AbstractCipher` then the SDK will use default encryption to encrypt stored data.
+If you don't override default cipher then the SDK will use default encryption to encrypt stored data.
 At the same time it will keep the ability to decrypt old data, encrypted with custom encryption (if any).

-You can see an example of an implementation of custom encryption (using Fernet encryption from https://github.com/l0s/fernet-java8) by [following this link](/src/test/java/com/incountry/residence/sdk/crypto/testimpl/FernetCipher.java)
+You can see an example of custom encryption implementation (using Fernet encryption from https://github.com/l0s/fernet-java8) by [following this link](/src/test/java/com/incountry/residence/sdk/crypto/testimpl/FernetCipher.java)